 “Seven miles?!?”
 I shout, flabbergasted.
 But then, I close my eyes and merely moan.
 “Only seven miles, in a day and a half’s worth of travel…”

-“No, my servants always went out for shopping, and after a while I was hardly even allowed to leave,” I reply.
+“Not particularly; my servants always went out for shopping and such, and after a while I was hardly even allowed to leave,” I reply.
 “Occasionally I left, but…”

 “Then seven miles is pretty good,” he says.